kubre/WonderLearning/README.md

         -   admission_id
         -   school_id
     -   (14/apr 8:40am) Installment option after the admission form
-    -   See installments in student Receipts (Shool Fees)
+    -   (14/apr 12:48pm) See installments in student Receipts (Shool Fees)
-    -   School Fees payment option
+    -   (14/apr 12:48pm) School Fees auto deduction in installment
-        -   User would have to select installment but amount paid will not be restricted to the installments amount.
     -   Widget on dashboard for current months pending due.

 -   **Add new fields for admission and enquiry from rudresh sir**